jlbradley1844/jlbradley1844.github.io/_posts/2017-05-19-the-real-reason-creeds-and-politics-don't-mix.md

 the parties _real_ creed is in conformance with these political beliefs, whatever teachings they may claim to follow:

-Given this, is public alignment with a political party really wise?
+Given this, ohe has to ask just how wise such moral leaders are.

 Think of a believer in a creed whose authorities have made this mistake, and now see that their ecclesiastes are publicly supporting politicians and programs in obvious violation of their core religious beliefs.
 Now, as an individual believer, you can claim #NotAllEvangelicals or #NotAllRussianOrthodox all you want as a means of distancing yourself from such parties.
-But over time, the individual is going to publicly and privately distance themself from the creed.
+But over time, such an individual is going to publicly and privately distance themself from the creed to make their own beliefs consistent.

 Given the significant move away from traditional denominations, I'm afraid this is one reason for loss of religious faith.
 I saw it in the